 I love the quote, from Epictetus “We have two ears and one mouth so that we can listen twice as much as we speak.”

-Apply this to all sensitive subjects, especially this one.
+Apply this advice to all sensitive subjects, especially this one.
 If your child makes a racist comment (Mommy I can’t play with her.
-Her brown skin looks dirty.)don’t judge or just to conclusions.
+Her brown skin looks dirty) don’t judge or jump to conclusions.
 First, ask questions:

 - What makes you think that?